Tampere/effica-trevaka-parser/README.md

        - default value can be changed in application configuration (`defaultPartitionBufferSize`)
        - in actuality the number of lines used is most likely smaller (divisible by the element line length)

+## Copying daycare and unit manager information from eVaka

+Depending on the migration structure, it may be required to use daycare and unit manager information prepared in eVaka for transforming related data.
+A simple endpoint was created to facilitate this during migration.
+This operation is not immediately testable with the accompanying DB container and requires target eVaka DB to actually have daycare and unit manager data.
+If using eVaka units in the migration, this step replaces daycare and unit manager CSV-import.

+1. Configure migration tool to connect to an eVaka DB with existing daycare and unit manager data as well as a migration schema
+2. Start the application with `npm start`
+3. Send an HTTP GET request to `http://localhost:3000/copy/um-and-daycare`
+   - no query parameters are required
+   - depending on the outcome the request will result in:
+     -  a 200 status code response with copied numbers for both elements
+     -  a 500 status code error response

 ## Transforming imported data

+**NOTE**: Ensure that your configured migration schema exists **before** starting the migration tool.
+DB functions required by the transformation phase are created during migration tool initialization.

 1. Send an HTTP GET request to `http://localhost:3000/transform/<element>` where element is the target of the transformation
    - transformations have per element prerequisites for pre-existing imported and/or transformed data